astropy/astropy/docs/units/quantity.rst

     >>> q = 100. * u.cm / u.m
     >>> np.log10(q)
-    WARNING: Converting Quantity object in units 'cm / (m)' to a Numpy array 2.0
+    WARNING: Converting Quantity object in units 'cm / m' to a Numpy array 2.0

 The result is ``2.`` because the quantity is 100 cm/m, and so the numerical